abacusorg/AbacusSummit/docs/data-access.rst

 ===========

 .. note::
   The public web portal to the data is https://abacusnbody.org.
-NERSC users should instead use the :ref:`CFS directory<CFS Directory on NERSC>` below.
+NERSC users should instead use the :ref:`CFS directory<data-access:CFS Directory on NERSC>` below.
 Both expose the same data.

 All NERSC Users (including DESI Members)
 ----------------------------------------